MoCom: Motion Comics as Memory Work is a project by and for young people in West and East Germany with and without experiences of migration.

 Young people develop learning materials for young people!

-The project participants are also the target group of the MoCom project.
-With a collaborative and participatory approach, they develop the motion comics and accompanying materials in collaboration with artists, historians, anthropologists and contemporary eyewitnesses.
+The project participants were also the target group of the MoCom project.
+Using a collaborative and participatory approach, they developed the motion comics and accompanying materials together with artists, historians, anthropologists and contemporary witnesses.

-The idea for the MoCom project originated in 2020 with the motion comic “Ghost Train”.
+The idea for the MoCom project emerged in 2020 with the motion comic “Ghost Train”.
 In this work, Sarah Fichtner and Anja Werner use the perspectives of two children to recount memories of ghost trains and ghost stations in East and West Berlin.
-“Ghost Trains” was illustrated by the artists Azam Aghalouie and Hassan Tavakoli.
+“Ghost Train” was illustrated by the artists Azam Aghalouie and Hassan Tavakoli.

 The Helmstedt/Marienborn border crossing is one of the most distinctive commemorative sites of German division.
 Situated at the meeting point between East and West, the GDR border crossing site (GÜSt) Marienborn developed into the largest and most important border crossing on the inner German border.
 The emblematic architecture of large roofs and rows of lamp posts on the grounds of the control area reflects the heavily monitored border between two political systems that not only separated Germans from Germans, but also divided all of Europe and the world into two opposing power blocs.